James Hargest College: Hargest Centre

-The Hargest Centre is a large building at the senior campus.
+The Hargest Centre is a large building at the Senior Campus.
 The large gymnasium viewing gallery is popular with students who often go there to watch interclass sports at lunch break.
-There is a cafeteria at the centre, where students can purchase their lunch, and there are tables for the older students to eat indoors.
+There is a cafeteria at the centre, where students can purchase their lunch, and there are tables for the Senior students (years 11, 12 and 13) to eat indoors.
+It was opened on the 3rd of June 1994 by Brian McKechnie.

 C Block Fire

 During the early hours of Thursday 3 January 2013, the C Block was badly damaged by a deliberately lit fire.
 The block was undergoing major renovations at the time.
 Fortunately, most of the equipment in the block, such as computers and servers, had been removed months prior to the fire.
 On 15 January 2013, it was revealed that the fire was deliberately lit by two ex-students of the school.
 They were sentenced to 3 years, 4 months jail and 3 years, 6 months jail respectively.

 Sports

 School sports are popular and well established at Hargest.
 The school frequently shares inter school sporting competitions with rivals Logan Park High School in Dunedin and Gore High School in Gore.
+The Junior Campus also has a sports exchange with Oamaru Intermediate School (OIS), with competitions in rugby, netball, basketball, hockey, water polo, chess and Minecraft build challenges.

 Students can partake in a very wide variety of sports to represent the school, and there are often notices for tryouts in provincial sports teams.

-Everyone at Hargest is placed into a school house.
+Everyone at Hargest is placed into a school house, which are used for form classes at the Senior Campus.
 These are Menzies (green), Watson (blue), Thompson (red) and Hamilton (yellow).
 Near the beginning of each school year, the four houses compete for points at an athletics competition at Surrey Park Athletics Park, next to Stadium Southland.
+All Junior Campus students participate, and Senior Campus students get to choose whether to participate.